Hachounet/Hashmap/README.md

-# Template
+# Hashmap in Javascript

-This repo serve as Ready-To-Work template for next projects with The Odin Project.
+This repo serve as Hashmap Project in vanilla JS for The Odin Project.
-This is a WIP.

-Packages installed are :
-ESLint
-Prettier
-Prettier-ESLint-Config
-Webpack
-Webpack Dev Serv

-Need to be installed or setup :

-Asset management for Webpack

-Code-Actions ( plugin VSCode )
+For this project, I mainly use Linked List in each bucket to prevent collisions.
+When load-factor is reached, hashmap in increased by 2 \* his length.

+I'm not sure if I've done the expected work on this project mainly because I've worked with Linked List, all of my functions in HashMap Class are related to Linked List functions.